Learning To Run In The Winter

 When the winter of 2010 came along, like every year, I stopped running.
-My weight always stayed about the same for the next few months after that.
-Then in January, my weight always started to increase.
+My weight always stayed about the same for the next few months after that always started to increase again in January.
 I just thought it was caused by eating too much over the holidays but this year, I decided to carefully watch what I ate.
 Yet my weight was still climbing.
 If diet wasn’t the problem, could it be that my metabolism changed after I had stopped exercising?

 I should mention that I live in Minnesota and have all of my life but I also hate winters.
 Doing anything outside other than walking to and from my car was just something that I avoided during the winter months.
 However, watching all of the progress that I had made over the previous summer get wiped out simply because I didn’t want to go outside was more than I could take.
 It was time to get out and run in the snow and cold.
 Or at least try.